yysun/apprun-site/README.md

 ### Server-side Actions

 You can add server-side actions in the `_` folder.
 The server-side actions are served at the path `/_/[action]`.
 For example, the `_/comic.js` file will be served at `/_/comic`.

+Use the `//#if server`, `//#else`, and `//#endif` comments to separate the server-side code from the client-side code.
+The compiler will strip out the server-side code from the client-side code and vice versa.

 ```js
 // _/comic.js